 The Doors of Stone and his release date

 Patrick Rothfuss said through his twitter that it was logistically impossible to publish it in 2015.
-It can be thought then that the release date of The doors of stone is in 2016 or 2017.
+It can be thought then that the release date of The doors of stone is in

 It is confirmed that The Doors of Stone will be the last book on Kvothe, so you can understand a delay in publishing as there are many loose ends to close.
 However, Rothfuss does not rule out continuing to explore the Temerant universe in different novels.